Description of the research

 Science Factory: TMS-EEG Summer School and Workshop

 The TMS group organizes annually a learning event titled Science Factory: TMS–EEG Summer School and Workshop in Espoo, Finland.
 With our Science Factories, we aim at enhancing the interaction and discussion within the international TMS–EEG community.
 We aim to organize the next Science Factory in the fall of 2021.

 During the intensive week, top-notch experts and beginners in the field share their ideas and learn from each other.
-Various learning methods, for example, lectures, whiteboard discussions, small-group work, live programming, and science pitching will be used.
-In addition, numerous hands-on sessions for experiments and data analysis will be organized to obtain comprehensive TMS–EEG experience and to train well-rounded young researchers.
-The main venue is next to the Nuuksio National Park, located 35 km from Helsinki, Finland.
+Various learning methods, for example, lectures, whiteboard discussions, small-group work, live programming, and science pitching are used.
+In addition, numerous hands-on sessions for experiments and data analysis are organized to obtain comprehensive TMS–EEG experience and to train well-rounded young researchers.

 Previous Science Factories: